 The Tier 1 Rate design described in this chapter consists of four Core Rate Design charges: Tier 1 Energy Charges, Tier 1 Marginal Energy True-Up, Tier 1 Demand Charges, and Tier 1 Peak Load Variance Charges.

 The Tier 1 Rate design also includes three Core Rate Design Rate Impact Credits: the RICc, the RICm, and the RICj.
 The RICc ensures customer’s forecast BP-29 Rate Period capacity needs are charged the embedded cost of capacity.
 The RICm gradually transitions customers’ effective rate changes under the Tiered Rate Methodology (TRM) to the PRDM.
-The RICj gradually transitions in changes to Tier 1 Demand Charges particular to a JOE that took power under the TRM.
+The RICj mitigates changes to Tier 1 Demand Charges particular to a JOE that took power under the TRM.

+In the case of a JOE, unless noted otherwise, all charges and credits described in this chapter will be applied by member utility, not applied in member utility aggregate.

 Tier 1 Energy Charges